A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

-Now, the question arises how to deal with the additional photonic degree of freedom.
+Now, the question arises how to deal with the additional displacement degree of freedom.
 From a mathematical perspective, adding the same Langevin bath of identical temperature with some damping $\gamma^\prime\neq0$ would automatically ensure a classical canonical equilibrium distribution for the coupled ($\lambda_\alpha>0$) degrees of freedom $\bold{R},q_\alpha$.
 Therefore, we would have recovered canonical equilibrium for our reduced polaritonic system (in nuclear and displacement field coordinates) as commonly assumed\cite{luk2017multiscale} and achieved\cite{li2020cavity} in the literature.
-Consequently, one expects~\cite{lelievre_stoltz_2016,sachs2017langevin} that the dependence on the internal parameters, such as the cavity frequency, is rather smooth, due to the fact that the whole system is conservative, which contradicts the emergence of clear resonance phenomena.
-This feature has been demonstrated by various authors in the setting of transition-state theory applied to the polaritonic setting~\cite{campos2020polaritonic,li2020origin}.
-Their conclusion was that due to the theoretical absence of a resonance condition, either the semi-classical description was erroneous or that the experimentally observed effect is due to a different aspect (see list in Sec.~\ref{sec:list}).
+Consequently, one expects~\cite{lelievre_stoltz_2016,sachs2017langevin} that the dependence on the internal parameters, such as the cavity frequency, is rather smooth, due to the fact that the whole system is conservative.
+Hence, for most observables no clear resonance with respect to changing the cavity frequency is expected.
+This feature has been demonstrated by various authors in the setting of transition-state theory applied to the polaritonic setting.~\cite{campos2020polaritonic,li2020origin} Their conclusion was that due to the theoretical absence of a resonance condition, either the semi-classical description was erroneous or that the experimentally observed effect is due to a different aspect (see list in Sec.~\ref{sec:list}).
 However, as initially stated, there is no guarantee that our reduced degrees of freedom obey canonical equilibrium dynamics.